Updated May 2017

 In the page Invasions, Ilium and Homeros it is tried to give a scenario of Homeros’ course of life.

 Does Homeros write about Greeks?
-No, he does not use or even seems to know the term.
+No, he does not use or even seems to know the word.
 He speaks of Achaioi, sometimes specified as Danaioi, Pelasgoi, Argeioi, Myrmidonoi etc. This absence of the Greeks, which is said to be a name introduced by the Romans, and also the replacing of the Achaioi by Greeks is a sign.
 It means that the incorporation of the epics of Homeros by the later Greeks was quite strong.
 Homeros mentions Athenians, but their town is not so powerful as it became later on.
 And he speaks about Mykene, which was found, some think, by Schliemann to have existed.
 Is it the Mykene of Homeros?

 According to Moses Finley ( 2002) there is only flimsy evidence that there is a relation between the Mycenaean civilization and the daily routine and habits as well as arms and combat customs in the epics of Homeros.
 It seems just wishful thinking to see it.
 I feel a bit irritated that even Finley, being quite critical, still uses the sloppy formulations – e.g. Greeks as name for the Achaioi – that were handed over to us since Antiquity, but that are not founded in Homeros’ texts.